Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 **PROJECT OUTLINE & OBJECTIVES:**

-This project concerns the timeless and still very relevant Fisher Iris dataset.
-The project entails researching the dataset, and writing documentation and Python code based on that research.
+This project concerns the timeless and ever relevant Fisher Iris dataset.
+The project requirements entail researching the dataset and writing documentation and Python code based on that research.

 The project attempts to break down the outlined requirements below into smaller tasks which are easier to solve and plug them together following to their indiviudal completion: